tbckr/sgpt/README.md

   results, benefiting from the powerful language model.
 - **Bash Functions and Aliases:** Seamlessly integrate SGPT responses into custom bash functions and aliases, optimizing your workflows and making your daily tasks more efficient.
+- **OpenRouter Support:** Use [OpenRouter](https://openrouter.ai) to access various large language models (LLMs) via a single API, providing flexibility and convenience in your interactions with different models.

 By offering these versatile features, SGPT serves as a powerful tool to enhance your overall productivity, streamline your workflow, and simplify complex tasks.